carcme/Moustache/README.md

 Moustache

-For when you really must dash
+Fake caller experimental project - for when you really must dash

 Moustache is a small, simple and free call simulator that offers a number of features to get you out of that unproductive meeting or those awkward situations we all too often find ourselves in.